Quodatum/xqdoca/README.md

 The XQDocA script uses the `basex` script.
 If the environment variable `BASEX_HOME` is set it will run the basex script in that bin folder otherwise  it will search for basex on the `PATH`
 ## Usage

-XQDocA uses XML files to define a documentation tasks.
+XQDocA uses XML files to define the documentation task.
 These typically use the extension `.xqdoc`

 For example the file `samples/dba.xqdoca`
 ```